Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Methodology

 The overall sample has a median $r$-band magnitude of 21.5 and a 90th percentile of 22.9.
 To examine the extrapolation performance of the models, we defined a faint–extrapolation subset by selecting the top 10\% of objects ($r > 22.9$) with the faintest $r$-band magnitudes.
 After removing these objects from the main sample, we split the remaining data into training, validation, and test subsets in an 8:1:1 ratio.
 We hereafter refer to this test subset as the random test set.

 Approximately 3.5\% of the objects lack at least one feature.
 Among these, the vast majority (88\%) are missing only a single magnitude.
 The most frequent gap is observed in the $u$ band, which accounts for 76\% of all incomplete cases, and is also one of the most important magnitudes for QSO photo-$z$ \citep{Nakoneczny_2021}.

 We address these cases by replacing each missing entry with the maximum value of that feature in the training subset, hence, outside the faint–extrapolation subset; we use these same values to impute missing features in the faint–extrapolation subset for consistency.
-We then divide the random and the faint–extrapolation test sets into four groups: (i) objects with complete features in random-test; (ii) objects with complete features in extrapolation-test; (iii) objects with at least one missing feature in random-test; and (iv) objects with at least one missing feature in extrapolation-test.
+We then divide the random and the faint–extrapolation test sets into four subsets, named by the test set and the feature completeness and used with this shorthand throughout the paper: \emph{random/complete} and \emph{faint/complete} contain the objects with all features present in the random and the faint–extrapolation test, respectively, while \emph{random/missing} and \emph{faint/missing} contain those with at least one missing feature.
 Figure \ref{fig:r_mag} shows the distribution of $r$-band magnitudes in each of these four subsets.
+The four subsets contain, respectively, $11\,019$ (random/complete), $10\,702$ (faint/complete), $261$ (random/missing) and $1\,761$ (faint/missing) objects.
+The random-plus-missing subset is small -- bright sources rarely lack a band -- so its metrics are based on poor statistics and we treat them as indicative only.